cs-4641-group-15/deepfake-detector-website/docs/_posts/2024-02-22-project-proposal.markdown

 ## Problem Definition

 Deepfake technology has led to loss of trust in media content, distress to targeted individuals, and greater spread of misinformation.
-With increasing accessibility to generative AI tools, such as DALL-E, there is an urgent need to develop effective deepfake detection methods to combat these detrimental effects.
+With increasing accessibility to generative tools, such as [Deepfacelab](https://github.com/iperov/DeepFaceLab), there is an urgent need to develop effective deepfake detection methods to combat these detrimental effects.

 ## Methods